vaborodkina/js_homework/README.md

-# Repository for the JS home works
+# Repository for the JS homework tasks